islandoftex/texlive/README.md

 ## Historic releases

-> The historic releases are currently not rebuilt monthly due to some connection
-> limits the servers impose on us.
-The images are available in a truly
-> historical fashion, though.

 We are maintaining images for historic releases from 2014 on.
 If you need an image for an older TeX Live feel free to file a feature request.
 We might consider adding older distributions if there is a user base.